Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Useful Properties

-This lemma concludes the derivation of the main bounds of the operators contained in the Hamiltonian $\HNR$ defined in \eqref{expanded_H}.
+\end{lemma} This concludes the derivation of the main operator bounds of the operators contained in the Hamiltonian $\HNR$ defined in \eqref{expanded_H}.
 We now proceed to the analysis of the various quantities that play an important role in the proofs of Sections~\ref{sec:pickl} and \ref{sec:kinetic}.